-Amongst the various nations of Europe, as well, indeed, as in other parts of the globe, it is generally cusotmary to choose the most retired and quietest parts of our habitations as the place of repose; from whence it happens, particularly in large cities, that our bed-chambers are, for the most part, very gloomy, often dark.
-We see, indeed, that many people imagine that they can never be too much so; so that the windows are not only provided with close shutters, but even the beds are closed round with thick curtains lest the slightest noise, or the faintest ray of light, should intrude to disturb their rest.
+whence it happens, particularly in large cities, that our bed-chambers are, for the most part, very gloomy, often dark.
+We see, also, that many people imagine that they can never be too much so; so that the windows are not only provided with close shutters, but even the beds are closed round with thick curtains, lest the slightest noise, or the faintest ray of light, should intrude to disturb their rest.

-How often have I found my breast affected, and the action of my lungs impeded, on entering into the suffocating atmosphere of these murky dens !- sensations which must, likewise, often have been felt and suffered by my medical brethren.
+How often have I found my breast affected, and the action of my lungs impeded, on entering into the suffocating atmosphere of these murky dens!-sensations which must, likewise, often have been felt and suffered by my medical brethren.
 How is it possible, indeed, that human nature can exist, in a healthy state, in such a vortex of pestiferous vapour?
 How is it possible that those, whose employments through the day require a forcible exertion of the visual faculty, shall remain exempt from the unhappy consequences of nights thus spent?
 In short, may we not rationally suppose, that these circumstances tend much to produce those ricketty objects and faded figures so often to be seen in large towns, whose complexions have as little resemblance to rural health as the first sketches of a design have to a finished painting?

-Not only are people thus shut up in a temporary prison, in itself destructive of health, but they are also in the constant habit of passing suddenly from these nocturnal dungeons to the lightest apartment in their houses-a conduct in itself so palpably injurious to the eye-sight, that it is a well ascertained fact, that even the most constant habitude to such a mode of life does not seem to guard against its ill effects.
+Not only are people thus shut up in a temporary prison, in itself destructive of health, but they are also in the constant habit of passing suddenly from these nocturnal dungeons to the lightest apartment in their houses-a conduct in itself so palpably injurious to the eye-sight, that it is a well-ascertained fact, that even the most constant habitude to such a mode of life does not seem to guard against its ill effects.